robertocandales/robertocandales/README.md

 ### Senior Software Engineer / Fullstack Web & Mobile Engineer

 With a passion for building scalable web and mobile applications, I specialize in the React ecosystem.
-Leveraging modern technologies like React.js, Next.js, and React Native, I deliver exceptional user experiences and robust backend solutions using Node.js.
-My expertise extends to implementing complex APIs with GraphQL and REST, and designing intuitive UIs with Material UI.
+Leveraging advanced technologies like React.js, Next.js, and React Native, I deliver exceptional user experiences enhanced by sophisticated and responsive interfaces crafted with HTML, CSS, and modern preprocessors like Tailwind CSS.
+My proficiency extends to robust backend solutions using Node.js and implementing complex APIs with GraphQL and REST.
+My strong foundation in JavaScript, enriched by TypeScript, ensures reliable, maintainable, and scalable code.
+With a focus on both performance and aesthetics, I am dedicated to engineering intuitive user interfaces using Material UI, demonstrating my comprehensive command over full-stack development.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Code-React.js-informational?style=flat&logo=react&logoColor=61DAFB&color=2bbc8a)